spencermathias/Quinto/README.md

 2. setup project:

+	1. open a terminal in the RPi-RTDS project folder

-	1. install dependencies with: npm install
+	2. install dependencies with: npm install

-	2. set the public and local ip address in htmlRage->js->rageSocket.js
+	3. set the public and local ip address in htmlRage->js->rageSocket.js

 		var localAddress = "localhost:8080";

 		var socket = io("192.168.1.xxx:8080"); // <- change this ip to the computers

-	3. From the projct folder, run: node .\rageServer.js
+	4. From the projct folder, run: node .\rageServer.js

-	4. Open a browser and go to localhost or the ip address of the computer.
+	5. Open a browser and go to localhost or the ip address of the computer.
+The web page should appear with a dialog box asking for a username